 For authentication to work on mobile clients, you must upgrade you Teams JS SDK to at least version 1.4.1.

-Low bandwith & intermittent connections
+Low bandwidth & intermittent connections

-Mobile clients regularly need to function with low bandwith and intermittent connections.
+Mobile clients regularly need to function with low bandwidth and intermittent connections.
 Your app should handle any timeouts appropriately by providing a contextual message to the user.
 You should also user progress indicators to provide feedback to your users for any long-running processes.

 Design considerations for mobile